joemasilotti/bridge-components/components/button/README.md

 Adds a native button to the navigation bar on iOS and action bar on Android.

-When the native button is tapped, the underlying HTML button will be clicked.
+When the native button is tapped, the underlying HTML element will be clicked.

 The button can contain either a text string or an image.